lidofinance/docs/docs/guides/node-operators/validator-keys.md

 After generating the keys, a Node Operator submits them to the protocol.
-To do this, they send a transaction from the Node Operator’s withdrawal address to the `NodeOperatorsRegistry` contract instance, calling [`addSigningKeysOperatorBH` function] and with the following arguments:
+To do this, they send a transaction from the Node Operator’s withdrawal address to the `NodeOperatorsRegistry` contract instance, calling [`addSigningKeys` function] and with the following arguments:

 ```
-* `uint256 _operator_id` the zero-based sequence number of the operator in the list.
+* `uint256 _nodeOperatorId` the zero-based sequence number of the operator in the list;
-* `uint256 _quantity` the number of keys being submitted.
+* `uint256 _keysCount` the number of keys being submitted;
-* `bytes _pubkeys` the concatenated keys.
+* `bytes _publicKeys` the concatenated keys;
 * `bytes _signatures` the concatenated signatures.
 ```

 The address of the `NodeOperatorsRegistry` contract instance can be obtained by calling the [`getOperators()` function] on the `Lido` contract instance.
-The ABI of the `NodeOperatorsRegistry` contract can be found in [`lib/abi/NodeOperatorsRegistry.json`].
+The ABI of the `NodeOperatorsRegistry` contract can be found on the corresponding contract page on Etherscan or in `***-abi.zip` of the latest release on the [lido-dao releases github page](https://github.com/lidofinance/lido-dao/releases).

-Operator ID for a given reward address can be obtained by successively calling [`NodeOperatorsRegistry.getNodeOperator`] with the increasing `_id` argument until you get the operator with the matching `rewardAddress`.
+Operator id for a given reward address can be obtained by successively calling [`NodeOperatorsRegistry.getNodeOperator`] with the increasing `_id` argument until you get the operator with the matching `rewardAddress`.